Armenian genocide and the Holocaust: Background

 The Armenian Genocide was the “first non-colonial genocide of the twentieth century”.
 It happened during World War I, and it was carried out by the Committee of Union and Progress; CUP, which included the Ottoman Empire and the Republic of Turkey.
 After the CUP experienced military defeats, in the Balkan Wars, against the Armenian army.
 During the start of World War I, the Ottoman Empire began to invade most of Europe, the Special organization began to massacre the people of Armenia.
 The Ottoman paramilitaries committed the massacres because of the isolated acts of resistance which were committed by some Armenians, the Ottoman paramilitaries believed that these acts of resistance were the precursor to a mass revolution and they also feared that the Armenians would attempt to claim independence.
 The start of the genocide occurred when the “Young Turk regime rounded up hundreds of Armenians and hanged them in the streets of Istanbul.”
 (Armenian Genocide).
 The deportation and mass murdering of around one million Armenians happened while en route of the death marches to the Syrian Desert.

 The Holocaust was the genocide of approximately six million Jews by the National Socialist Party's Nazi regime, it started soon after Adolf Hitler and the National Socialist Party came to power.
 The targeting of the Jewish community was due to the economic and political crisis that arose after Germany lost World War I (Intro to the Holocaust).
 The mass murder did not occur right away, however, the amount of anti-semitic laws that were implemented, like the Nuremberg Laws ensured that the Jewish people were discriminated against and pushed out of German life.
 Between 1941 and 1945, Germany and its allied territories began to commit the mass murder of Jewish people.
-The main methods of killing were throughmass shootings and gassing operations.
+The main methods of killing were through mass shootings and gassing operations.
 The genocide was known as the Final Solution to the Jewish Question.